nbolton/eventcreate2/README.md

-*eventcreate2* is an alternative implementation of Microsoft's eventcreate command.
+An alternative implementation of Microsoft's eventcreate command.

 If this error is familiar, you're in the right place: